-The key intuition behind our method is that conventional predictive learning only requires the model to replicate good motion behaviors in normal states without the need to understand the consequence of undesirable outputs.
-In contrast, by using Social-NCE in tandem with safety-driven negative sampling, we actively enforce the extracted motion representation $h_t^i$ to contain the necessary information for identifying unfavorable events that could have led to catastrophic outcomes.
-This subtle but essential difference enables us to learn a significantly more robust model from the fixed training dataset.
+The key intuition behind our method is that the conventional learning approaches only focus on replicating ``positive'' behaviors in normal states, without the need to understand the consequence of ``negative'' ones.
+In contrast, by using Social-NCE in tandem with our proposed sampling strategy, we actively enforce the extracted motion representation $h_t^i$ to contain necessary information for identifying the scenarios that could have led to catastrophic outcomes.
+This subtle but essential difference enables the model to learn a significantly more robust representation from the fixed training dataset.